-Article 101 provides that the Attorney General may authorize the taking of any action in respect of property or wireless telegraphy if he believes that the action is necessary for preventing or detecting serious crime or is in the interests of the security of the Island and the action is proportionate to what it seeks to achieve.
+Article 101 provides that the Attorney General may authorize the taking of any action in respect of property or wireless telegraphy if he believes that the action is necessary for preventing or detecting serious crime or is in the interests of the security of Jersey and the action is proportionate to what it seeks to achieve.

-The Attorney General is also enjoined to consider whether what it is thought necessary to achieve by the authorized action could reasonably be achieved by other means (Article 101(3)).
+The Attorney General is also enjoined to consider whether what it is necessary to achieve by the authorized action could reasonably be achieved by other means (Article 101(3)).

-"Serious crime" is defined in Article 101(4) as -
+"Serious crime" is defined in Article 101(4) as follows -

-- "(a) conduct which constitutes one or more offences - (i) which involves the use of violence, results in substantial financial gain or is conducted by a large number of persons in pursuit of a common purpose, or - (ii) for which a person who has attained the age of 21 and has no previous convictions could reasonably be expected to be sentenced to imprisonment for 3 years or more;"
+- "(4) In this Article "serious crime" means - (a) conduct which constitutes one or more offences - (i) which involves the use of violence, results in substantial financial gain or is conducted by a large number of persons in pursuit of a common purpose, or - (ii) for which a person who has attained the age of 21 and has no previous convictions could reasonably be expected to be sentenced to imprisonment for 3 years or more; or - (b) conduct which is, or corresponds to, any conduct which, if it all took place in Jersey, would constitute an offence, or offences, of the kind referred to in sub-paragraph (a)."